Investigational New Drug (IND) Application - Overview

 - Managing clinical hold issues and appropriate mitigation plans for potential clinical hold issues.

-- Parallel planning of IND filing process and other clinical trial related logistics (e.g. clinical trial sites’ readiness, clinical material manufacturing & testing, cGMP compliance at CMO sites, etc.).
+- Parallel planning of the IND Application filing process and other clinical trial related logistics (e.g., clinical trial sites’ readiness, clinical material manufacturing & testing, cGMP compliance at CMO sites, etc.).

 - Managing ongoing CMC changes/protocol changes and being compliant with Regulatory requirements/federal requirements for an active IND (CMC amendments/protocol amendments, safety reporting, annual reporting, etc.).

-To ensure compliant IND filing, Freyr assists sponsors with end-to-end Regulatory support for IND programs, starting from pre-IND meetings to Regulatory compliance and management of late phase submissions when the IND goes effective.
+To ensure compliant IND filing, Freyr assists sponsors with end-to-end Regulatory support for IND programs, starting from pre-IND meetings to Regulatory compliance and management of late-phase submissions when the IND goes effective and IND Approval Process.